nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 numbers from different sources and derive from these the final random number.

-The random number generation also tries to request random numbers from ``/dev/urandom``, thus it is highly recommended to configure your setup in such a way that PHP is able to read random data from it.
+The random number generation also tries to request random numbers from ``/dev/urandom``, thus it is **highly recommended** to configure your setup in such a way that PHP is able to read random data from it.
+Not granting PHP access to ``/dev/urandom`` may make your random numbers predictable and may make your ownCloud instance insecure as attackers might predict password reset tokens or other sensitive data.

 Enable hardening modules such as SELinux
 ****************************************